The Story

 Dr. Wayne Nemeroff runs a human resources company with the rather scary name of PsyMax Solutions.
 PsyMax surveyed some 240 Presidents and CEOs about their working habits.
 These high-achievers were substantially less organised and more creative than people on lower levels of the ladder, which is consistent with the fact that messy desks seem to follow the better educated, the more experienced, and the better paid.

 Much such evidence was collected in a volume called A Perfect Mess, written by Eric Abrahamson, a professor of management at Columbia, and science writer David Freedman.
-It sparked quite a strident response from the personal organising community, and others.
+It sparked a strident response from the personal organising community, and others.

-Selling, Self-Esteem, Goals, Strategy, Creativity and Success Psychology.
+Author and success coach Brian Tracy lectures on Leadership, Selling, Self-Esteem, Goals, Strategy, Creativity and Success Psychology.
 He has established Brian Tracy University, an online learning environment which "will teach you how to make more money, more consistently, and faster than you ever thought possible."

 Ambrose Clancy got him to comment on A Perfect Mess for the Long Island Evening News.
 He called it "preposterous".